-- 6. THERE ARE NO ADJUSTMENTS TO MAKE, so replace the panels. - 7.
-Clean and/or sanitize the storage bin interior, wipe off the exterior with a clean, damp cloth. - 8.
-Give the owner/user the service manual, instruct him/her in the operation of the unit, and make sure they know who to call for service. - 9.
-Fill out the manufacturer's registration and mail it to Scotsman.
+6. THERE ARE NO ADJUSTMENTS TO MAKE,

+so replace the panels.

+7. Clean and/or sanitize the storage bin interior, wipe off the exterior with a clean, damp cloth.

+8. Give the owner/user the service manual, instruct him/her in the operation of the unit, and make sure they know who to call for service.

+9. Fill out the Customer Evaluation and Registration form, and mail it to Scotsman.